Nationalised energy could save households £4,400 in two years, analysis finds

 The TUC argued that public ownership of energy firms has enabled European countries to keep prices down and reinvest in communities.

-Meanwhile, the European Union this week took aim at the “abnormally high profits” of energy companies, as it announced a windfall tax it hopes will raise around £121bn in order to ease the burden on consumers.
+Meanwhile, the European Union this week took aim at the “abnormally high profits” of energy companies, as it announced a windfall tax that it hopes will raise around £121bn to help ease the burden on consumers.

 UK news in pictures